 Abarim Publications' online Biblical Greek Dictionary

-The noun υιος (huios) is the common Greek word for son (Matthew 1:21, Mark 1:19, Luke 1:13, John 1:42), but where the English word "son" simply denotes one's male child, in Greek this word covers a far wider range of relationship and a much narrower range of progeneration.
+The noun υιος (huios) is the common Greek word for son, and it is used 382 times in the New Testament; see full concordance.
+But where the English word "son" simply denotes one's male child, in Greek this word covers a far wider range of relationship and a much narrower range of progeneration.

 But it's the final clause that most defines our word.
 Unlike our English word "son", which brings to mind the mere biological act of procreation and is an epithet that can never be removed, the Greek word υιος (huios) brings to mind the political act of representation, which could be bestowed and rescinded independently from any physical affiliation.